 Section 16(a) of the Exchange Act requires our directors and executive officers and persons who own more than 10% of a registered class of our equity securities (collectively, "Reporting Persons") to file reports of beneficial ownership and changes in beneficial ownership with the SEC.
-Based solely upon review of copies of such reports, or other written representations from Reporting Persons, we believe that, during fiscal 2010, all Reporting Persons complied with all applicable requirements of Section 16(a) of the Exchange Act.
-There are no known failures to file a required Form 3, Form 4 or Form 5.
+Based solely upon review of copies of such reports, or other written representations from Reporting Persons, we believe that, during fiscal 2011, all Reporting Persons complied with all applicable requirements of Section 16(a) of the Exchange Act.